Gradient-based filtering under misspecification: Stability and error bounds: Simulation studies

+The bottom-left plot shows that the advantage of ISD filters increases when the true state is more volatile (i.e., for larger values of $\sigma_\xi$).
+Similarly, the bottom-right plot shows that this advantage also grows for larger values of $\beta$.
+Intuitively, while the ISD filter can take advantage of the increased curvature in the postulated density (i.e., when observations are more informative), the ESD filter cannot, as its learning rate must be capped at $2/\beta$.

-\textbf{Three additional tracking algorithms.} Next, we additionally consider three recent tracking algorithms: (i) the online version of Nesterov’s cornerstone modern optimization method \citep[ONM;][]{nesterov1983method} as discussed in~\cite{nesterov2018lectures}, (ii) the online gradient descent algorithm from \citet{madden2021bounds}, and (iii) the stochastic gradient method from \citet{cutler2023stochastic}.
-For ONM, we follow the implementation provided in \citet[Section~6.1]{madden2021bounds}, where it showed strong empirical performance although no performance guarantees (in finite-dimensional spaces) are known.
-The algorithms by \citet{madden2021bounds} and \citet{cutler2023stochastic} both use explicit gradient methods and, in this setting, are equivalent to our ESD filter---except, they employ different learning rates.
-These authors also derive error bounds and select their learning rates to minimize these bounds; for details, see \citet[Theorem 15]{cutler2023stochastic}, and \citet[Theorem 3.1]{madden2021bounds}.
-Interestingly, \cite{cutler2023stochastic} cap the learning rate at $1/(2\beta)$, while our learning-rate cap for the ESD filter is four times higher at $2/\beta$, which still guarantees stability via Theorem~\ref{thrm:invertibility}.
-When $\alpha=\beta$, ONM is identical to online gradient descent as in by~\citet{madden2021bounds}.
-The learning rate used in \citet{madden2021bounds} is $2/(\alpha+\beta)$, which differs from from ours and \citeauthor{cutler2023stochastic}'s in that it is independent of the gradient noise $\sigma^2$.
-The bounds in \cite{madden2021bounds} use a different norm; hence, we do not show these in our graphs.
+\textbf{Three alternative tracking algorithms.} Next, we consider three recent tracking algorithms: (i) the online version of Nesterov’s cornerstone modern optimization method \citep[ONM;][]{nesterov1983method} as discussed in~\cite{nesterov2018lectures}, (ii) the online gradient descent algorithm from \citet{madden2021bounds}, and (iii) the stochastic gradient method from \citet{cutler2023stochastic}.
+For ONM, we follow the implementation provided in \citet[sec.\ 6.1]{madden2021bounds}, where the method performed well empirically, although no performance guarantees (in finite-dimensional spaces) are known.
+The algorithms by \citet{madden2021bounds} and \citet{cutler2023stochastic} both use explicit gradient methods and, other than using different learning rates, are equivalent to our ESD filter.
+These authors also derive error bounds and select their learning rates to minimize these bounds; for details, see \citet[Thm.\ 15]{cutler2023stochastic}, and \citet[Thm.\ 3.1]{madden2021bounds}.
+Interestingly, \cite{cutler2023stochastic} cap the learning rate at $1/(2\beta)$, while our learning-rate cap for the ESD filter is four times higher at $2/\beta$, which still guarantees stability by way of Theorem~\ref{thrm:invertibility}.
+When $\alpha=\beta$, ONM is identical to online gradient descent as in~\citet{madden2021bounds}.
+The learning rate in \citet{madden2021bounds} is $2/(\alpha+\beta)$, which differs from ours and \citeauthor{cutler2023stochastic}'s in that it is independent of the gradient noise $\sigma^2$.
+The bounds in \cite{madden2021bounds} use a different norm and are thus not shown in our graphs.

+\textbf{Comparison of tracking algorithms.} To investigate the differences between all five tracking algorithms, we consider a setting with a large disparity between $\alpha$ and $\beta$, taking $\alpha=1$ and $\beta=40$.
+For completeness, results for our default parameters (for which $\alpha=\beta=1$ as in \citealp{cutler2023stochastic}) are given in Appendix~\ref{subsec:Simulation study 1: Tracking under default settings}.
+Figure~\ref{fig:Least-squares recovery comparison} shows the MSEs of all five algorithms and, when available, the asymptotic MSE bounds.